-Where is this long road of studying taking you?
+Where are you going?
 Think big.
-Build a vision of your future around a career, not a job and unlock your career with our Careers and Skills Hub.
+Build a vision of your future around a career, not a job and accelerate your career with our Careers and Skills Hub.

 The Careers and Skills Hub team have the resources, tools and expertise to help you find your ideal job once you graduate.
 We can help you get a competitive edge over other job seekers, and, we can boost your employability rank so you stand out from the rest.